rodneypuplampu/site-reliability-engineering-best-practices/eks-sre-project-readme.md

-# Cloud-Native User Portal Project
+# AWS SRE Example Userportal App

 This project implements a scalable user portal application using AWS Cloud CDN for frontend delivery, PostgreSQL with StatefulSet for persistent storage, and a containerized Django backend running on Amazon EKS (Elastic Kubernetes Service).